SarahAndyshak/UniversityRegistrar.Solution/README.md

 ## Description

-_This is site built for users to enter new students...._
+_This is a C# web application for a University Registrar to add a department, add a course to that department and add a student to that course.
+The registrar can add, edit, or delete all categories._

 ## Setup/Installation Requirements